Categories: ASD and DD, Child-focused

 Sometimes the reason for a behavior is that it produces a pleasant sensation and makes you feel good.
 Examples of behaviors that have an “automatic” motive are rocking in a chair, tapping a pen, flapping your hands, or stomping your feet.

 Discovering the function of, or reason why, a child with ASD or other special needs is engaging in a problem behavior can help parents and caregivers find ways to decrease the occurrence of that behavior in the future.
 When caregivers understand why a child is behaving in a certain way, they can work on teaching that child a more socially appropriate way to get what he or she wants, alleviate frustration, and make everyone’s life much less stressful.

-Serra Langone, M.S., M.Ed., BCBA, is the Clinical Director of the May Center School for Autism and Developmental Disabilities in Wilmington, Mass.
-She can be reached at email@example.com.
+Serra Langone, M.S., M.Ed., BCBA, is the Clinical Director of the May Center School for Brain Injury and Neurological Disorders in Norwood, Mass.
+She can be contacted at firstname.lastname@example.org.
 For more information, call 800-778-7601.